gasparl/citapp_pc/paper/paper.md

 # Acknowledgments

+Gáspár Lukács is a recipient of a DOC Fellowship of the Austrian Academy of Sciences at the Institute for Basic Psychological Research at the University of Vienna.
 Thanks to Bennett Kleinberg for inspiration.

 # References